ShivaniKhatri96/npProject/tourism/README.md

 - Searchbar
 ## Things I want to improve later
 - Home page video
+- keeping the card length same.
+Right now, in some cases, the card length fluctuates due to the different amount of words in each card
 - Include password validation for connect page as well as improve other validations
 ## Links
 - Logo from [Adobe logo-maker](https://express.adobe.com/express-apps/logo-maker/)